Message from NYU President Andrew Hamilton

 The “Program Start Date”

 You must arrive at NYU no later than the start date indicated in the "Program of Study" section of your I-20 or DS-2019 form and no earlier than 30 days before your program start date.
 Arrange your flight as soon as you know your start date.
 U.S. consulates and embassies will issue the F-1 visa as much as 120 days before this start date.
 As you make arrangements for your travel, plan to attend the important orientation sessions organized by the Graduate School, OGS, and your academic department.
 These sessions are designed to introduce you to the Graduate School and to familiarize you with your department’s policies and procedures.
 Before leaving home, read the important information you receive from the various offices to determine the dates of orientation sessions, registration and the first day of classes.
 We recommend you contact your academic department to inquire about department orientation sessions.
-See OGS check-in information.
+See more about planning your trip.

 There are three main airports in the New York City area.
 If you are traveling from abroad, chances are you will land either in JFK, LaGuardia or Newark Liberty Airport.
 To find out more about your transportation options once you arrive, we suggest you visit the airport’s information center for specific transportation information and cost estimates.
 Find more information on the Getting to NYU webpage.